Zyx8890/synthda/README.md

 AutoSynthDa (aka SynthDa) is an open-source toolkit that generates class-balanced, kinematically valid video clips by **interpolating human poses** rather than rendering full photorealistic frames.
-The framework is designed to fill minority-class gaps in action-recognition datasets with minimal compute and no extra sensors.
+The framework is designed to mitigate the issue of imbalanced datasets by creating synthetic data for minority action classes in action-recognition datasets without the need for additional sensors/modality.
+This only uses RGB videos.

 ### See our Wiki Page for more customization options.